Radiation enteropathy: Causes

-A large number of people receive abdominal and or pelvic radiotherapy as part of their cancer treatment with 60–80% experiencing gastrointestinal symptoms.
+A large number of people receive abdominal and or pelvic radiotherapy (RT) as part of their cancer treatment with 60–80% experiencing gastrointestinal symptoms.
 This is used in standard therapeutic regimens for cervical cancer, prostate cancer, rectal cancer, anal cancer, lymphoma and other abdominal malignancies.
 Symptoms can be made worse by the effects of surgery, chemotherapy or other drugs given to treat the cancer.
 Improved methods of radiotherapy have reduced the exposure of non-involved tissues to radiation, concentrating the effects on the cancer.
 However, as the parts of the intestine such as the ileum and the rectum are immediately adjacent to the cancers, it is impossible to avoid some radiation effects.
-Previous intestinal surgery, obesity, diabetes, tobacco smoking and vascular disorders increase the chances of developing enteropathy.
+RT doses > 60 Gy to rectal and anal regions and the pudendal nerve channel correlate with increased late-effect pudendal nerve dysfunction.
+Previous intestinal surgery, obesity, diabetes, tobacco smoking and vascular disorders also increase the chances of developing enteropathy.

 Pathology

 Acute intestinal injury

 Early radiation enteropathy is very common during or immediately after the course of radiotherapy.
 This involves cell death, mucosal inflammation and epithelial barrier dysfunction.
 This injury is termed mucositis and results in symptoms of nausea, vomiting, fatigue, diarrhea and abdominal pain.
 It recovers within a few weeks or months.